samjulien/blog/_includes/asides/react.markdown

 registerServiceWorker();
 ```

 After that, you are done!
 You just finished securing your React application with Auth0.
-If you take your app to a spin now, you will be able to authenticate yourself with the help of Auth0 and you will be able to see your React app show your name (that is, if your identity provider does provide a name).
+If you take your app to a spin now (`npm start`), you will be able to authenticate yourself with the help of Auth0 and you will be able to see your React app show your name (that is, if your identity provider does provide a name).

 If you are interested in learning more, please, refer to [the official React Quick Start Guide](https://auth0.com/docs/quickstart/spa/react/01-login) to see, step by step, how to properly secure a React application.
 Besides the steps shown in this section, the guide also shows: